serhan-yilmaz/PrinciplesGuide/README.md

     - Is the intention to connect, or is it to leave you indebted before making a request?
 If it seems like the latter, disengage.
 It's not worth it.
     - Is the favor big?
 Refuse, or proceed with extreme caution.
 Disengage if there are any strings attached, however small.
 - When in doubt, match the other person's efforts.

-- Golden rule: Establish cooperation and *maximize mutual benefit*.
+#### Principle of Cooperation

+- Aim to maximize mutual benefit.
+    - Key is to increase total gain by working together.
+    - Don't ask for favors that provide little benefit to you but impose a big burden on the other person.
+Likewise, don't accept requests that comes with great cost to you but only a small benefit to the other person.
 - Engage in productive exchanges.
 In many cases, it is easy to contribute to another person's happiness with minimal cost to yourself.
     - Small acts of kindness can serve this purpose.
     - Take initiative sometimes, and test the waters.
 It can pay off.
-  - Don't ask for favors that provide little benefit to you but impose a big burden on the other person.
-Likewise, don't accept requests that comes with great cost to you but only a small benefit to the other person.
-That's not productive.
+- Defend your interests first.
+Cooperate only when the interests align and the pay-off will be beneficial to both parties, in short-term or long-term.
+    - Not always for foreseeable gains.
+Give leeway when there is little cost to you.
+	- Do good for the sake of doing good, sometimes

 #### Principle of Loyalty